Zach Siders

 (Above) Predicted length at age for four Pseudemys species (River Cooters) for females and males of each taxa.

 This is an active area of research with Dr. Siders collaborating with other research teams to develop advanced Bayesian growth models, synthesize best growth modeling practices, improve age validation analyses, and explore new species-specific applications.
-Current collaborations with the Turtle Survival Alliance North American Freshwater Turtle Research Group as well as Dr. Mali's lab at NC State University are working to advanced Bayesian mark-recapture growth models and applications to freshwater turtles.
-Other collaborations with the NOAA Southwest Fisheries Science Center and Pacific Islands Fisheries Science Center are developing hierarchical models for applications to partially observed banding patterns in sea turtles.
+Current collaborations are with the Turtle Survival Alliance North American Freshwater Turtle Research Group to develop applications to understudied freshwater turtle species, with NOAA Southwest and Pacific Islands Science Centers to develop latent state models for sea turtles, and with Florida Fish and Wildlife Conservation Commission to apply Bayesian methods to smalltooth sawfish growth.

 Picture